 Intoxicated and Disruptive is a class 3 misdemeanor.
 The maximum jail sentence depends on the defendant's prior record level -- if 0 to 3 prior convictions then the max would be a fine only ; if 4 prior convictions then 15 days max., if 5 or more prior convictions then the max would be 20 days.

 I was fired for not cashing a "Walmart check" a check is written out to us o company check they are then taken to Walmart because the bank they are drawn on won't cash because of lack of funds.
 We then are supposed to cash check and return cash to owner.
-Some of these checks have been over...
+Some of these checks have...
 Read more »

 What you describe sounds like it might well be illegal activity that you would be right to not to participate in.
 If you talk to a criminal defense attorney they might help you to decide what to do next -- like maybe reporting what is being done to police.
 You also might be implicated in a crime,...Read more »